Baatzy/g48-capstone-backend/README.md

 Resources are `/users`, `/logbooks`, `/protocols`.

-### This is the back end API for the app Boardroom
+### This is the back-end API for the app Boardroom
 This repository contains no views.
 The primary Boardroom project README can be found here:<br> https://github.com/Baatzy/g48-capstone-frontend

 ### Installation